ibm-cloud-docs/vpc/backup_service_vpc_about.md

 The {{site.data.keyword.cloud_notm}} Backup for VPC offers you the following benefits.

 * Prevent data loss - Protect your critical data by scheduling regular backups.
-Establish a data restoration plan to quickly restore your compromised volumes   .
+Establish a data restoration plan to quickly restore your compromised volumes.
 Reduce technical and financial impacts from unplanned outages.

 * Protect against small-scale failures - Restore boot volume from a bootable snapshot if a host failure or malicious attack occurs.